ba24dev/printtextilien24/README.md

 ### Current Milestone

-Chunk 5 (Cart & Checkout) is now live.
-The site mounts a cart drawer fed by Hydrogen’s `CartProvider`, supports variant quantity changes and line removal, and links directly to Shopify checkout.
-Upcoming work moves on to Chunk 6 (Search Stub).
+Chunk 7 (Theme & Layout) is complete.
+The homepage, product index, and PDP now share the polished base styling, carousel, and layout refinements delivered in this chunk.
+Next up: Chunk 8 (Error Handling & Guardrails).

 ## Contributing